Jared Harper: New Orleans Pelicans / Birmingham Squadron (2021–2022)

 On September 24, 2021, Harper signed with the New Orleans Pelicans.
 However, he was waived on October 9.
 On October 25, he signed with the Birmingham Squadron as an affiliate player.
 In 14 games, he averaged 21.3 points, 6.9 assists, and 2.9 rebounds in 32.7 minutes per game.

 On December 21, 2021, Harper signed a two-way deal with the New Orleans Pelicans.
 However, he was waived on January 9, 2022 and was re-acquired by Birmingham three days later.
 On March 29, he signed a new two-way deal with the Pelicans.
 On April 9, Harper scored a career-high 12 points, alongside a career-high three steals, in a 114–141 loss to the Memphis Grizzlies.
 The next day, he logged a career-high nine assists, alongside ten points, in a 107–128 loss to the Golden State Warriors.

-Valencia (2022–present)
+Valencia (2022–2024)

 On September 7, 2022, Harper signed with Valencia Basket of the Spanish Liga ACB and the EuroLeague.
+In 2022-23 he averaged 10.3 points and 2.80 assists per game, while shooting .849 from the free throw line.
+On August 1, 2023, Harper renewed his contract for another year.
+On June 13, 2024, Harper parted ways with the Spanish club after two seasons.
+In 2023-24 he averaged 7.8 points and 1.8 assists per game, while shooting .844 from the free throw line.

+Hapoel Jerusalem (2024-present)

+In July 2024, Harper signed a two-year contract with Hapoel Jerusalem of the Israeli Basketball Premier League, and was happy to return to playing alongside his close friend Austin Wiley who had also played at Auburn.

+Harper was named as MVP of Round five times in the 2024–25 Regular Season of the EuroCup, tying the record for most ever in the EuroCup history.
+Despite his team not making it to the tournamen's semi finals, he was named EuroCup MVP.
+He scored 22.8 points per game, which was the most for a player since Milan Gurović in the 2006–07 season, and led the league in index rating with 27.2 per game.